Garmdigo/COP4610-Project-2/README.md

 Unfinished portionis and bugs, other notes:

-number of serviced requests per floor sometimes seems inconsistant after issuing several requests.
+Total number of serviced requests per floor sometimes seems inconsistant after issuing several requests.

-Proc system works but is not being used.
-All diagnostic prints go to kernel log as is.
-Weight system is not implemeted.
+Weight system may not be correct.
 <br/>